InspectMC/skid-list/README.md

 Skid Proof v2 - http://prntscr.com/nwa6r4
 I patch my issues with him and good friends with him but no hate or anything towards them like I said its just my opinion.

+Disclearing - Claims he can code but can't answer whats the difference between an abstract class or inferance (besides one is a class and one isn't) which isn't a valid answer.

+Disregarding my questions -> What's an object, hashmap, or protected.. lmaoooo

 # If anyone on here wants to be removed from the skid list you can dm me personally @Inspect on telegram on Discord which is Inspect#7811